deadratfink/jy-transform/README.md

 ## Why This Module?

-After struggling with some huge YAML file and accidentally occurring wrong indentions which results in an annoying investigation hell, I decided to get rid of the YAML file and therefore, create a module which should be aimed as the swiss army knife for transforming YAML, JS and JSON types into each other format.
+After struggling with some huge YAML file and accidentally occurring wrong indentations which results in an annoying investigation hell, I decided to get rid of the YAML file and therefore, create a module which should be aimed as the swiss army knife for transforming YAML, JS and JSON types into each other format.